 “I’ll wash them tomorrow,” Dillon murmurs into his pillow, looking up at me.
 The light of the fire dances on his face, making his cheek bones look as sharp as glass.

 “Okay.”
 I smile with heavy lids and pull my thin cover further up my shoulders.
 My quiver and bow is placed securely under my bed.
 I always put them there.
-There is no way I’m going to let them take Dillon away from me too.
+There is no way I’m going to let them take Dillon away from me, too.

 There is a crack in our shutter which streams a beam of light right into my face every morning.
 It’s like my own little wake up call.
 I groan and flip my legs over the side of my bed.
 My eyes itch because I can feel the gold dust has made its way onto my eyelashes.
-As I flutter them, they rain down my face.
+As I flutter them, the flecks rain down my face.
 I tip-toe to my closet and find myself a clean outfit.
 I shrug on a greyish shirt which I’m sure was once white, and a pair of dark britches.
-One of my toes pokes out of a hole in my sock but its gone numb with the cold so it doesn’t bother me.
+One of my toes pokes out of a hole in my sock but it’s gone numb with the cold so it doesn’t bother me.

 Dillon is still fast asleep as I check the cupboards for breakfast.
 I take out a bread roll, split it in two and place it on the table.
 A triangle slice of brie sits next to it.
 It’s not much but I’ll be able to buy something better for dinner once I’ve sold the gold dust.